arkency/posts/posts/2015-03-30-implementing-game-dashboard-using-react-js.md

       React.render(node, @gui)
 ```

-This simple solution give us flexibility for further changes.
+This simple solution gives us flexibility for further changes.
 We can use all benefits of dynamic front-end without introducing new libraries.
 Moreover, using this approach we gained new feature for free.
 We can render any app anytime during application life cycle.
 We just need to publish an event.

 Often, first solution is good enough.
 Yet, it gets problematic when we need to add some logic to the application.
 We can move this logic to front-end and simplify our Rails backend.